Marlin cancels football game, extracurricular activities

 “Everybody puts a lot of work into this and that's the other side of it, you don't want to cheat another team out of an opportunity to play,” Ruben Torres said.
 “Thankfully, they were able to find another game so those kids will get to play, but you know, it's never an easy phone call.”

-In a text message, Itasca's Ricky Torres confirmed that the Wampus Cats will face Connally's JV team this week, and that Itasca ISD wishes Marlin the best this season.
+In a text message, Itasca's Ricky Torres confirmed that the Wampus Cats will travel to face Connally's JV team this week, and that Itasca ISD wishes Marlin the best this season.